UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 **What is a cluster?**

-- Login nodes and calculations nodes
+- Login nodes and calculations/computation nodes

 - A network of computers, each computer working as a **node**.